wp-plugins/antispam-bee/readme.txt

 = At a Glance =
-* [NEW] Allow comments only in certain language
+* Allow comments only in certain language
-* [NEW] Consider comments which are already marked as spam
+* Consider comments which are already marked as spam
 * Dashboard History Stats
 * Block comments and pings from specific countries
 * WordPress 3.x ready: Design as well as technical